-Commented [DL31]: Does the PC want this line?
+Commented [DL16]: Does the PC want this line?
 It is similar to one from the last plan.

-- Strategy 2.1.3: Create a development FAQ or illustrated guide to encourage property owners to explore vertical mixed-use development. - Policy 2.2: Allow residential development on the ground floor along the Maple Avenue corridor, either as a conditional use or through a rezoning process, on the rear portions of lots where the residences would abut existing residential development and would not preclude commercial development on the entire frontage of Maple Avenue. - Strategy 2.2.1: Establish design and screening standards for ground-floor residential units abutting commercial corridors. - Strategy 2.2.2: Create zoning criteria that define when ground-floor residential may be appropriate on the rear of commercial lots. - Policy 2.3: Evaluate proposals for rezoning that would result in multi-unit residential development in appropriate transitional areas. - Strategy 2.3.1: Consider properties located between, or on the edges of, Maple Avenue and adjacent single-use residential neighborhoods. - Strategy 2.3.2: Consider Town-owned properties of sufficient size to support context-sensitive, larger-scale residential development. - Policy 2.4: Use the following criteria when evaluating proposed rezonings for residential use: - 1) Appropriateness of the proposed zone versus the current zone; - 2) The potential impacts of the new zone on the adjacent and nearby residential, commercial, and institutional uses; - 3) The anticipated impacts of the specific development proposed; and - 4) Alignment with adopted policies of the Town of Vienna. - Policy 2.5: Rezoning to the Neighborhood Mixed Use zone should be approved only in exceptional cases.
-Proposals must demonstrate that: - 1) Impacts on the surrounding neighbors would be negligible; and - 2) All components of the project (e.g., parking) can be fully accommodated on site. - Policy 2.6: Encourage proposals for housing that serves older adults and individuals with disabilities. - Strategy 2.6.1: Identify zoning code barriers that may discourage accessible or senior housing types. - Strategy 2.6.2: Explore incentives such as reduced parking requirements or expedited review for developments including accessible or senior units. - Strategy 2.6.3: Partner with nonprofit or regional providers to identify unmet needs for aging in place or transitional housing in Vienna.
+20 of 27

+Strategy 2.1.2: Develop architectural and massing guidelines to ensure upperstory residential uses integrate with surrounding development.

+Strategy 2.1.3: Create a development FAQ or illustrated guide to encourage property owners to explore vertical mixed-use development.

+Policy 2.2: Allow residential development on the ground floor along the Maple Avenue corridor as a conditional use on the rear portions of lots where the residences would abut existing residential development and would not preclude commercial development on the entire frontage of Maple Avenue.

+Strategy 2.2.1: Establish design and screening standards for ground-floor residential units abutting commercial corridors.

+Strategy 2.2.2: Create zoning criteria that define when ground-floor residential may be appropriate on the rear of commercial lots.

+Policy 2.3: Evaluate proposals for rezoning that would result in multi-unit residential development in appropriate transitional areas.

+Strategy 2.3.1: Consider properties located between, or on the edges of, Maple Avenue and adjacent single-use residential neighborhoods.

+Strategy 2.3.2: Consider Town-owned properties of sufficient size to support context-sensitive, larger-scale residential development.

+Policy 2.4: Use the following criteria when evaluating proposed rezonings for residential use:

+1) Appropriateness of the proposed zone versus the current zone;

+2) The potential impacts of the new zone on the adjacent and nearby residential, commercial, and institutional uses;

+3) The anticipated impacts of the specific development proposed; and

+4) Alignment with adopted policies of the Town of Vienna.

+Policy 2.5: Rezoning to the Neighborhood Mixed Use zone should be approved only in exceptional cases.
+Proposals must demonstrate that:

+1) Impacts on the surrounding neighbors would be negligible; and

+2) All components of the project (e.g., parking) can be fully accommodated on site.

+Policy 2.6: Encourage proposals for housing that serves older adults and individuals with disabilities.

+Strategy 2.6.1: Identify zoning code barriers that may discourage accessible or senior housing types.

+Strategy 2.6.2: Explore incentives such as reduced parking requirements or expedited review for developments including accessible or senior units.

+Strategy 2.6.3: Partner with nonprofit or regional providers to identify unmet needs for aging in place or transitional housing in Vienna.

-Commented [DL32]: Does the PC want a policy of this nature in the plan?
+Commented [DL17]: Does the PC want a policy of this nature in the plan?

-Commented [DL33]: Does the PC want a policy of this nature in the plan?
+Commented [DL18]: Does the PC want a policy of this nature in the plan?